god

 (RQ:KJV)

-A person in a high position of authority, importance or influence.
+A person in a very high position of authority, importance or influence; a powerful ruler or tyrant.

 An exceedingly handsome man.